Get Schooled

 • Parent(s)/Step parent(s)

-• Spouse
+• Spouse (if legally married)

 You and your contributors can create your StudentAid.gov accounts in advance of completing the FAFSA.
 This allows time (1-3 days) for them to be authenticated, so that when you complete the FAFSA, all of your personal information will automatically appear on the form.
 We strongly recommend you create your StudentAid.gov accounts ahead of time.
 This can save you and your contributors a considerable amount of time and hassle.

-To create your StudentAid.gov account, you will need your social security number, a reliable phone number, and your email address.
+To create your StudentAid.gov account, you will need your Social Security number, a reliable phone number, and your email address.
 You will not be able to complete the FAFSA without a StudentAid.gov account.
 Make sure you double check for correct spelling and any unnecessary characters if you are having trouble creating an account.
-Names on Social Security Cards should match the information listed on the FAFSA.
+Names on Social Security cards should match the information listed on the FAFSA.

 Creating a StudentAid.gov account will require you and your contributors to set up at least one form of Multi-Factor Authentication (MFA), which is another layer of security to keep your information safe.
 You can set this up using a phone number, email, authentication app, or a one-time backup code (keep safe).

-Creating StudentAid.gov Accounts for Contributors
+Creating StudentAid.gov accounts for contributors

 How do I know if I am dependent/independent for FAFSA purposes?